Install and configure Solr

 See one of the following sections for more information:

 Intended audience and purpose of this topic

-This topic is intended for Magento EE administrators and systems integrators who have some familiarity with search engines—ideally, who also have Solr configuration experience.
+This topic is intended for Magento Commerce administrators and systems integrators who have some familiarity with search engines—ideally, who also have Solr configuration experience.
 No programming is required to perform the tasks discussed in this topic.

 The example Solr configuration is not intended to be used in a production site.
 It’s for testing and development only.
 Because it’s simple to use, it’s a great way for you to learn more about Solr.

 Solr runs as a standalone full-text search server in a servlet container such as Jetty (which is used by the Solr example configuration) and Tomcat.

 Solr uses the Lucene Java search library for full-text indexing and search.
 Your applications interact with Solr using HTTP POST (in JSON, XML, CSV, or binary formats) to index documents and using HTTP GET to retrieve search results back as JSON, XML, or a variety of other formats (Python, Ruby, PHP, CSV, binary, and so on).
 If you’re a programmer, try the Solr tutorial.
 Whether you’re a programmer or not, read the Solr FAQ.

 No programming is required to implement Solr as discussed in this topic.